 Tax due dates for Multi-member LLC

 Multi-member LLCs are taxed as partnerships.
-See below for tax due dates.
+See below for partnership tax due dates.

-- Initial Mar 15 – Due date for form 1065 with Schedule K-1 for partnerships and form 1120S for S corporations.
+- Initial Mar 16 – Due date for Form 1065 with Schedule K-1 for partnerships and Form 1120S with Schedule K-1 for S corporations.

-- Extended Sep 16 – The final deadline for partnerships and S-Corps that filed for an extension.
+- Extended Sep 15 – The final deadline for partnerships and S corps that filed for an extension.

 For partnerships with a different tax year, tax returns must be filed by the 15th day of the third month after the tax year end date.

-- March 15 – Last day to file form 2553 to elect to be treated as S-Corporation for the 2019 calendar year.
-(Learn here if a LLC or S-Corp is more beneficial.)
+- Mar 16 – Last day to file Form 2553 to elect to be treated as an S corporation for the 2019 calendar year.
+(Learn here if a LLC or S corp is more beneficial.)
 Alternately, you can also elect to be treated as an S corporation within 75 days of incorporating your business.

 Deadlines for filing corporate tax returns (Form 1120):